jacobstr/djangoajaxevent/docs/index.rst

 	jQuery is used for all the javascript code and `namespaced events <http://docs.jquery.com/Namespaced_Events>`_ are utilized.

-Django Ajax Event simplifies this process by formatting standard `AjaxResponses` (basically a wrapper around HttpResponse than guarantees JSON and formatting).
+Django Ajax Event simplifies this process by formatting standard `AjaxResponses` (basically a wrapper around HttpResponse that guarantees JSON and formatting).
 On the client side, a piece of javascript code monitors incoming data for these specially formatted responses and makes sure to trigger the appropriate events.

-Events facilitate a decentralized approach: whether it's an update to comments, or a shopping cart, or message - an event will be triggered and you can update the bits and pieces of your interface that need to worry about this new information rather than writing a monolithic function that updates your shopping cart total, updates your shopping cart summary, flags products as 'being in your wishlist' all at the same time - each of these can be it's own widget, with it's own listener that listens for a `ItemAddedToCart` event.
+Events facilitate a decentralized approach: whether it's an update to comments, or a shopping cart, or message - an event will be triggered and you can update the bits and pieces of your interface that need to worry about this new information rather than writing a large function that updates your shopping cart total, updates your shopping cart summary, flags products as 'being in your wishlist' all at the same time - each of these can be it's own widget, with it's own listener that listens for a `ItemAddedToCart` event.

 See :ref:`json-sample`.